abhishekluv/abhishekluv/README.md

-# Self-taught .NET Trainer/Developer | Open to New Opportunities
+# Self-taught Freelance .NET Developer | Open to New Opportunities

 ## About Me